-At the core of the Indigenous Studies programme at UH there is a holistic understanding of the world, which we acknowledge and celebrate by...
+At the core of Indigenous Studies at UH there is a holistic understanding of the world, which we acknowledge and celebrate by studying...

 Indigenous Studies organises a teaching module in English (15–30 ECTS), which is open for all students from any of the faculties of UH.
 It...